 WarnerMedia CEO Jason Kilar made the announcement in a memo to staff on Friday.
-In addition, Ann Sarnoff has been promoted to oversee a newly expanded content group, with Casey Bloys now reporting to Sarnoff.
+The shakeup of Greenblatt, chairman of WarnerMedia entertaiment and direct to consumer, and Reilly, who ran programming for HBO Max, shocked the industry.
+In addition, Warner Bros. chair and CEO Ann Sarnoff has been promoted to oversee a newly expanded content group, with Casey Bloys now reporting to Sarnoff.

 Bloys was previously the president of HBO Programming, but will now oversee original content for HBO Max and the linear networks TNT, TBS, and truTV.

-Per the memo, Sarnoff, who is the Warner Bros. chair and CEO, will now lead what Kilar refers to as the Studios and Networks Group.
+Per the memo, Sarnoff will now lead what Kilar refers to as the Studios and Networks Group.
 The group will be “combining original production (content studios) and programming capabilities currently spread across Warner Bros., HBO, HBO Max, TNT, TBS and TruTV.”

 “This group will oversee all WarnerMedia television series and motion picture development, production and programming, partnering with Andy [Forssell] to ensure HBO Max is successful globally,” Kilar says.